tetrateio/dmz-workshop/README.md

 This workshop provides Platform Operators, Application Developers, and Application Operators with hands on experience deploying and securing multi-cloud applications utilizing Tetrate Service Bridge.
 Included are presentations, demos and hands on labs.

 The target state infrastucture archiecture is comprised of 5 kubernetes clusters:
-- 2 clusters in the public cloud deployed in an east region and a west region
+- 2 clusters in the public cloud one deployed in the  east region and the other in  west region
-- 2 clusters on-premises deployed in an east region and a west region.
+- 2 clusters on-premises one deployed in an east region and another in  west region.
 Within the "east" region we will add legacy VM workloads to the env.
 - One cluster deployed in a "DMZ" that facilitates a controlled point for securing communication traversing public and private clouds.

 ![Base Diagram](images/infra-arch.png)